Listening and Attention

 Read the story, stopping every now and again to talk about what’s happening.

-Action games like ‘Simon Says’ or songs like ‘Heads, Shoulders, Knees and Toes.’
+Action games like ‘Simon Says’, or songs like ‘Heads, Shoulders, Knees and Toes’ are great for developing your child’s listening and attention.

-Whilst moving around a space ask your child to ‘stop’ and ‘freeze like a statue’ whilst they wait for you to say “go”.
+Or, children love the Stop and Go game, whilst moving around a space ask your child to “Stop”.
+They then freeze like a statue whilst they wait for you to say “Go”.
+This helps children learn to follow direction in a fun and exciting way!

 Top Tip